If You Become A Successor Trustee

 - Filing the Form 706 estate tax return and other tax forms as necessary

 Our lawyers can also help you protect trust assets from creditors, ex-spouses, long-term care expenses and tax consequences.
 By working with our attorneys, you are assured that every protection of your trust will be properly effectuated.
 You can count on our attorneys to help you carry out the terms and conditions of the trust, and to manage your obligations in the fiduciary capacity that is your responsibility.

 Contact us to arrange a consultation with an experienced trust administration lawyer today.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.